 The opportunity is there, right in front of you, for a pretty substantial return on this investment.
-You’ve been asked by an individual to make a private money loan so that person can, for example, buy a house to flip in Washington DC and North Carolina.
+You’ve been asked by an individual to make a private money loan so that person can, for example, buy a house to flip in Charlotte.

 You have the money to do it, and you can make some money on it.
 You do, however, need to be aware of risks.

-4 Risks of Private Money Loans and How to Limit Them in Washington DC and North Carolina
+4 Risks of Private Money Loans and How to Limit Them in Charlotte

 You’re lending money to a friend or family member, so you don’t really need a contract, do you?
 Besides, it shows a lack of trust on your part, doesn’t it?
 Wrong on both counts.
 You should have a formal, written agreement that clearly spells out all the details and terms.

 It is much easier for a debtor in a private money loan arrangement to miss or be late on payments.
 And then you have to become the dreaded debt collector.
 To avoid such a situation, make sure you have a written, signed, and notarized agreement, with payment terms – including late-payment penalties – clearly delineated.
 Also, it’s a good idea to take payment in a trackable form that leaves a record (check or money order, for instance), not in cash.

 You also need to be aware that documenting the loan with appropriate security documents can be time-consuming and complicated.
 First, you have to make all the proper disclosures to the borrower.
 In addition, it’s often the case that you’ll have to follow a multitude of North Carolina laws and federal regulations.
 If you don’t carefully follow these regulations, the loan (and payment terms) may be invalidated.

 You’ve been approached about lending, you’ve agreed to do it, and you’ve drawn up a detailed written agreement.
 Still, the borrower can skip out entirely after making only a few payments.
 This is where the risk-mitigation value of collateral comes in.